General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 If you’re not really into cooking or thinking that it’s quite the time waster, cook in a big batch in the weekend.
 Save leftover in the fridge.
 IF you have a big freezer, you can even prepare bigger portions and freeze everything to be heated up later time.
 This method is probably okay if you’re like me, having no problem with eating the same meal a few times.
 If you’re easily bored, you can buy different sauces to give varieties to your food, and cook a basic meal and mix and match to vary them, such as rice/ noodles, vegetables, and meat.
 IF you’re in share houses, it will be nice to cook in turns.
 You can cook once but have a variety of meal.

 The other cooking tips I can tell is that buying in large quantity.
 This also applies to other items.
 Please do know your limit though.
-Don’t just buy 5 kg of potatoes because it was cheaper and ended up not eating them.
+Don’t just buy 5 kg of potatoes because it was cheaper and ended up not eating them (or getting bored of a month of potato dishes).
 Stuff like detergent and cleaning products, tissues, shampoos and soaps, oil, or rice should be fine to buy in bulk.
 Or cook the portion for the recipe and freeze (I really like freezing stuff, in case you can’t tell) the rest.

 Bring lunchbox everywhere, even when you don’t really need it.
 It can be something simple like sandwiches or fruits.
 Or that one pack of chips you bought 5 pack-for-1 GBP.
 Also water bottle.
 Very useful especially if you’re travelling/ have activities all day.
 When you’re hungry or thirsty on the way, you can’t have another way than to buy.
 Even the supermarket mineral water costs at least 50p.
 Once or twice it’s okay, but it will build up.
 There’s a lot of refill station in the university, so no worry of dehydration.
 Also useful if you’re into caffeine or tea or juice.
 Bring a flask from home.
 Even Americano costs 1.5 GBP, that’s a full meal price already.